sohamkamani/sohamkamani.github.io/_posts/2015-08-25-understand_node_without_losing_your_mind.md

 ---
 layout: post
-title:  "How to work with NodeJS and not lose your mind"
+title:  "How to work with NodeJS and not lose your mind  😫"
 date:   2015-08-21 18:45:12
 categories: jekyll update
 comments: true